esphome/esphome-docs/components/lvgl.rst

 Basics
 ------

 In LVGL, graphical elements like Buttons, Labels, Sliders etc. are called widgets or objects.
 See :ref:`lvgl-widgets` to see the full list of available LVGL widgets in ESPHome.

 Pages in ESPHome are implemented as LVGL screens, which are special objects which have no parent object.
-There is always one active screen on a display.
+There is always one active page on a display.

 Every widget has a parent object where it is created.
 For example, if a label is created on a button, the button is the parent of label.
 The child object moves with the parent and if the parent is hidden the children will be hidden too.
 Children can be visible only within their parent's bounding area.
 In other words, the parts of the children outside the parent are clipped.

 Widgets integrate in ESPHome also as components: